ganibaev/plume-engine/README.md

 ## Running the code

-Note that Plume requires a GPU with real-time raytracing support.
+Note that at the moment Plume requires a GPU with real-time ray tracing support.

 To run the code and play around with it on your own on Windows, you can do the following:
 ```bash